wdewithub/wdewithub.github.io/index.md

 ---

-## Predicting ozone from wind, temperature and month
+## Predicting ozone from wind, temperature and solar radiation

 ```r